iSEE/iSEE/README.md

 :white_check_mark: The interface will contain a continually updated R interface that provides the R code corresponding to each user interaction.
 This can be copy-pasted into R scripts for batch generation of figures.

+## Want to try `iSEE`?

+We set up an instance of iSEE running on the `allen` dataset at this address: http://shiny.imbei.uni-mainz.de:3838/iSEE.
+Please keep in mind this is only for trial purposes, yet it can show a quick way of how you or your system administrator can setup `r Biocpkg("iSEE")` for analyzing your `SummarizedExperiment`/`SingleCellExperiment` precomputed object.